CarlGao4/Muse-Sounds/README.md

 └── ...
 ```

-Until now, there are 4 soundfonts has different folder structures. `Electric LP - Heavy` `Electric LP - Lead` `Electric SC - Heavy` `Electric SC - Lead` only have spx file (which means that they share samples with other soundfonts).
+Until now, there are some soundfonts having different folder structures, which only have spx file (which means that they share samples with other soundfonts).

 And this is an example of the folder structure of the converted soundfont: